KoldBrewEd/broadcaster/README.md

 ## Using it with the [Amplify Console](https://aws.amazon.com/amplify/console/)

-1. Fork the repository https://github.com/awsed/appsync-broadcaster-sar to your own GitHub account
+1. Fork this repository into your own GitHub account
 2. Repeats the steps above using the Amplify CLI with multienv support:

     ```bash